Mattlister/FilmDBMain/README.md

 ### Project Functionailty of FilmDB.

 * The FilmDB application is a website built with HTML, CSS and most importantly, Flask within Python.
-It uses the CRUD (Create, Read, Update and Delete) functinality and has a backend handling database using MongoDB.
+It uses the CRUD (Create, Read, Update and Delete) functionality and has a backend handling database using MongoDB.
 As required, I used Bootstrap for the general layout of the page but I worked outside the norm to include a floating menu rather than sitting at the top in the navigation bar.

 * I've included a few extras in the project such as both Registration and Login features adding security to the website and in turn the database.
-Once logged in, the database offers view of all reviews that a user can read to share the data between secure users.
+Once logged in, the database offers a view of all user reviews which are shared between secure users.

 * Also as required, all code is deployed to the hosting platform Heroku and controlled through Git and Github.
-To enhance security and stop others from viewing the secret key, I've created a git ignore file which holds environment variables information such as the secret key as is standard by todays project requirements.
+To enhance security and stop others from viewing the secret key, I've created a git an ignore file which holds environment variables information such as the secret key as is standard by todays requirements.

 ### UX (User Experience)